 As a sole trader, you’re not directly employed and you don’t receive a salary or wage in the traditional sense.
-So how do you pay yourself as a sole trader?
-It’s simple: you’re paid based on ‘drawings’ from your business.
-You need to pay tax on these drawings, so you’ll need to put some money aside.
+So how do you pay yourself as a sole trader and then pay any tax due?
+You pay yourself based on personal drawings from the business, and you pay Income Tax and National Insurance Contributions based on the profits your business makes.

 As a sole trader, how do I pay myself from my business?